 A Rhode Island resident, he has also served as an official scorekeeper for the Worcester Tornadoes professional baseball team of the independent CanAm League and has played baseball himself in Boston’s historic Yawkey League.
 He recently completed his Masters degree in Education from Lesley University and is a graduate of the Shady Hill School Teacher Training Course.

-He and his Wife, Marita, have a Daughter, Christina, who is a junior at Simmons.
+He and his Wife, Marita, have a Daughter, Christina, who is a senior at Simmons.